-"Little Miracles" - 2Ki 5:1-14
+"How Dare He?" - 2Ki 5:1-14

-Ah, poor Naaman!
-He was in a bad way, with an apparently unsolvable problem.
-His skin disease is translated as 'leprosy' but it could be any one of a number of conditions, because the ancient Hebrew term meant just that rather than the specific disease we think of when we hear the word today.
-The term meant "defiling skin disease" (see Lev 13:2) and covered all sorts of conditions ranging from a simple rash to superating sores.
+We might be inclined to shed a tear for poor Naaman!
+After all, he was in a bad way, with an apparently unsolvable problem.
+His skin disease is translated in our reading as 'leprosy' but it could be any one of a number of conditions, because the ancient Hebrew term meant just that rather than the specific disease we think of when we hear the word today.
+The original term meant "defiling skin disease" (see Lev 13:2) and covered all sorts of conditions ranging from a simple rash to superating sores.

 But the point of the story is not the exact nature of the disease.
 From Naaman's perspective it was incurable, insolvable.
-I'm not sure if it affected his religious status the way it would have in ancient Israel, but it didn't seem to have affected his work since he was still identified as the commander of the army of the king of Aram.
-It also seems, although we are not told explicitly, that the physicians and other medical resources of Aram were not able to deal with his condition.
-However, a slave girl taken in a raid on Israel, came to the rescue, suggesting that if Naaman had access to the prophet in Samaria he would be cured.
+It seems a bit unclear if his skin condition affected his religious status the way it normally would have in ancient Israel, but it didn't seem to have affected his work since he was still identified as the commander of the army of the king of Aram.
+It also appears, although we are not told explicitly, that the physicians and other medical resources of Aram were not able to deal with his condition.
+However, a slave girl taken in a raid on Israel came to the rescue, suggesting that if Naaman had access to the prophet in Samaria he would be cured.

-Apparently Naaman's boss, the king of Aram, still respected his commander of the army, because he made a very generous offer when Naaman told him what the slave girl had said.
+Apparently Naaman's boss, the king of Aram, still respected his commander of the army because he made a very generous offer when Naaman told him what the slave girl had said.
 The king of Aram not only sent Naaman off to see the king of Israel but also sent with him a veritable treasure.
 The ten talents of silver and six thousand shekels of gold alone were worth some two million Canadian dollars at today's prices, never mind what the ten sets of garments might have been worth.
 A kingly treasure offered to the king of Israel to cure his man.